- Become a Member

 Having chapter bylaws approved and on file at Headquarters is a requirement for every Phi Theta Kappa chapter.
 Your chapter's governing document not only helps you govern your chapter today, but it also provides guidance for future chapter officers and advisors.
 Sample Chapter Bylaws

 Phi Theta Kappa is pleased to offer a PAM orientation session for chartering advisors.
 PAM is useful for reporting members and is your virtual assistant.
 Contact your Key Services Consultant to set up an orientation session.

 Identify eligible members and report the number to the Phi Theta Kappa contact.

 Obtain a file of students eligible for Phi Theta Kappa membership from the college registrar.
-A fixed-width or comma delimited file allows Phi Theta Kappa advisors to very quickly and easily report new members to our Headquarters.
+An Excel or comma separated value (.csv) file allows Phi Theta Kappa advisors to very quickly and easily report new members to our Headquarters.
 Inform your chartering contact of the number of eligible students to receive adequate Membership Benefits Brochures and posters.
 At least 10 students must accept membership to charter the chapter.

 Appoint and report eligible members as charter officers.

 It is proven that appointing students as chartering officers benefits the chapter during the chartering process.
 These chartering officers help during the chartering process, developing their leadership skills while becoming involved in the organization.
 Members that show great promise as a leader to the chapter are ideal to appoint.
 Once the chapter has chartered the membership will then hold an election for chapter officers.
 Report your chapter's chartering officers in PAM.